why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading_reverting.md

 2. The likely cause(s) "spill over" several single _Btrfs snapshots_ including the latest one; and
 3. No previous _Btrfs snapshot_ captures the state of the system which the user desires to rollback to.

-In addition to the "recovery" workflow described above, the user might use the tool preventively, by updating their system to a Tumbleweed snaphot located before the latest snapshot provided by Factory.
-Notice however that both the "recovery" and the preventive workflows could make your system unstable.
+In addition to the _responsive_ workflow described above, the user might use the tool _preventively_, by updating their system to a Tumbleweed snaphot located before the latest snapshot provided by Factory.
+Notice however that both the responsive and the preventive workflows could make your system unstable.
 This happens typically with packages provided by foreign repositories, which escape the scope of the rollbacks/fast-forwards mechanism.
 When foreign packages rely on dependences not or longer satisfied by the state of your system after rolling-back/fast-forwarding, they become unusable.
 Proceed only if you can accomodate these limitations.

-#### Installation and use
+### Installation and use
 To install `tumbleweed-cli`:

 `zypper in tumbleweed-cli`